YackG2002/React-todo-app/README.md

-A simple React odo app make with typescript
+A simple React todo app make with typescript
 -npm install
 -npm run build-script
  You can also use pnpm if you have the ability to install and run it